-Safest Cities in New Jersey 2026
+4 Safest Cities in New Jersey (2023 FBI Crime Data)

-New Jersey has 4 cities in our database with a statewide violent crime rate of 535.6 per 100,000 residents.
-The safest city is Newark with a Safety Context Score of 62/100.
-All rates are per capita — never raw counts.
+These are the 4 safest cities in New Jersey, ranked by per-capita crime rate using 2023 FBI Uniform Crime Reporting data.New Jersey has a statewide violent crime rate of 535.6 per 100,000 residents.
+The safest city in New Jersey is Newark with a Safety Context Score of 62/100.
+All rates are per 100,000 residents, never raw counts.

 | # | City | Population | Violent/100K | Property/100K | Score |